Are wheels covered under warranty?

 Are rims covered under warranty?

-If you do not have special wheel and tire coverage, then rims usually won’t be covered by a manufacturer’s warranty.
-However, if your rim gets damaged in a car accident, then your insurance company may pay some of the cost.
+If you don’t have a special tire and wheel policy, rims typically won’t be covered by a manufacturer’s warranty.
+But if your rim is damaged in a car accident, your insurance company may cover some of the cost.